Do you want to work abroad as a freelancer?

 Certain services can typically only be provided in an establishment, such as beauty services, hotel or restaurant services, and as also indicated above, in such a case a Czech trade certificate is far from sufficient.
 It is necessary to apply for a licence to provide services in the host Member State.
 The Points of Single Contact also help would-be entrepreneurs with whom to contact and where to find them.

-As mentioned above, reliable information on the provision of services within the European Union is provided by the so-called Single Window.
-Its purpose is to provide information to prospective businesses and entrepreneurs.
+As mentioned above, reliable information on the provision of services within the European Union is provided by the Single Window.
+Its purpose is to provide information to interested businesses and entrepreneurs.
 The contact points are located in the municipal trade offices of the municipalities of the regions and in two locations in Prague.
 In the Czech Republic there are fifteen of them.

 If you already have a more specific idea of where you would like to do business and in what area, you can also get a specific contact to the office that authorises the activity.